 As music for the E-Naung performance from Myanmar, it can be noted as follows.
 The basic idea of much of Burmese (now Myanmar) classical music is to create an "inner melody" like the one we found in the Indonesian Gamelan music.
 The impression when we are listening this melody is that it sounds like improvising all around and ornamentation notes play in such a way like the true "inner" melody that never heard by the audience.
-However, certainly it is function as a core melody for all performers to improvise from.
-In other words: nobody plays it, but everyone knows it.
+However, indeed, it functions as a core melody for all performers to improvise from.
+In other words, nobody plays it, but everyone knows it.

 In describing the music produced by a traditional Burmese orchestra during the performance, it sounds that the music is so much playing in narrative ways.
-The instruments comprise of a set of gongs, finely tuned drums and an oboe-like instrument called nhai.
-Nhai looks like that of a Javanese slompret (trumpet).
+The instruments comprises of a set of gongs, finely tuned drums and an oboe-like instrument called nhai.
+Nhai looks similar to that of a Javanese slompret (trumpet).
 Accordingly, its pieces sound richly theatrical.
 Melodies start slowly then very often it is suddenly frantic ahead, then pause and turn sideways in ways that merrily defy prediction.
 It should be noted here one of the oldest genres, thakyinkan, is used during offerings to the Buddha.
-Some of these very specific song forms were later matched with particular dances and song structures derived from the Thai Ramayana and Inao dramas called Yodaya.
-(Young.
-(2015). p.
-20).
+Some of these particular song forms were later matched with particular dances and song structures derived from the Thai Ramayana and Inao dramas called Yodaya (Young, 2015).